TablePress/TablePress/readme.txt

 == Description ==

 TablePress allows you to easily create and manage beautiful tables.
-You can embed the tables into posts, pages, or text widgets with a simple Shortcode.
+You can embed the tables into posts, pages, or other site areas using a block in the block editor.
 Table data can be edited in a spreadsheet-like interface, so no coding is necessary.
 Tables can contain any type of data, even formulas that will be evaluated.
-An additional JavaScript library adds features like sorting, pagination, filtering, and more for site visitors.
+Additional features like sorting, pagination, and filtering make it easy for site visitors to interact with the table data.
 Tables can be imported and exported from/to Excel, CSV, HTML, and JSON files.

 = More information =
 Please visit the plugin website at [tablepress.org](https://tablepress.org/) for more information or a [demo](https://tablepress.org/demo/).
 For latest news, [follow @TablePress](https://twitter.com/TablePress) on Twitter.

 = Supporting future development =
 If you like TablePress, please rate and review it here in the WordPress Plugin Directory or support it with your [donation](https://tablepress.org/donate/).
 Thank you!

-= TablePress Extensions =
-Additional features and useful enhancements are available as separate plugins, called [TablePress Extensions](https://tablepress.org/extensions/), on the plugin website.

-= Folders =
-Save time and organize your tables with folders!
-Wicked Folders Pro supports TablePress and lets you do just that.
-[Find out more!](https://tablepress.org/extensions/wicked-folders-pro/)

 == Screenshots ==